nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

 definition.
 One current requirement is that each environment include `ipykernel`, `ipywidgets`, `qhub-dask==0.2.3`.
 Upon changing the environment definition expect 1-10 minutes upon deployment of the configuration for the environment to appear.

-## qhub_version

-All `qhub-config.yaml` files must now contain a `qhub_version` field displaying the version of QHub which it's intended to be deployed with.

-QHub will refuse to deploy if it doesn't contain the same version as that of the `qhub` command.

-Typically, you can upgrade the qhub-config.yaml file itself using the [`qhub upgrade` command].
-This will update image numbers, plus updating qhub_version to match the installed version of `qhub`, as well as any other bespoke changes required.

 ## JupyterHub